eFishery/eFishCrawler/readme.md

 # eFish Crawler

-Ini merupakan engine crawler eFish untuk kepentingan dashboard blogs.
+This is crawler wrapper for eFish app.
+Anyone could use and join to develop

 ## Instalasi